Calling Your Boss A 'Nasty Motherfucker' Shouldn't Get You Fired, Judges Rule

 Pier Sixty, his employer, did not respond to a request for comment Monday.

-The post, now more than a half-decade old, was published two days before Pier Sixty employees voted to unionize in an October 27, 2011 election.
-Perez knew that his Facebook friends, including ten coworkers, would be able to see the post, although he may not have known it was also publicly accessible.
+The post, now more than a half-decade old, was published two days before Pier Sixty employees voted to unionize in an Oct.
+27, 2011, election.
+Perez knew that his Facebook friends, including 10 coworkers, would be able to see the post, although he may not have known it was also publicly accessible.

 Because Perez's comments involved union activity, they had the protection of the National Labor Relations Act, the court ruled.
-The Act covers most union-related speech, unless it crosses an ambiguously-drawn line into territory so "opprobrious" (Oxford English Dictionary: "expressing scorn or criticism") that it loses protection.
+The act covers most union-related speech, unless it crosses an ambiguously drawn line into territory so "opprobrious" (Oxford English Dictionary: "expressing scorn or criticism") that it loses protection.
 That wasn't the case this time, the judges ruled.

 The decision draws on guidance from the National Labor Relations Board's General Counsel, which "limited employers' ability to issue rules regarding use of social media, even where employees were posting public criticisms of their employers and workplace."